jspsych/jsPsych/docs/plugins/image-button-response.md

 Name | Type | Value
 -----|------|------
-rt | numeric | The response time in milliseconds for the subject to make a response.
-The time is measured from when the stimulus first appears on the screen until the subject's response. response | numeric | Indicates which button the subject pressed.
+rt | numeric | The response time in milliseconds for the participant to make a response.
+The time is measured from when the stimulus first appears on the screen until the participant's response. response | numeric | Indicates which button the participant pressed.
 The first button in the `choices` array is 0, the second is 1, and so on. stimulus | string | The path of the image that was displayed.

 ## Install